What to put in that hospital bag

 o Swimwear if you think you might have a water birth

-o Flip flops for shower
+o Flip flops for showers

 o Maternity pads (bring lots just in case)

 o Food and drink (for you and partner).
 Straws are useful for drinks.
 Coconut water is great for hydration and good if you are fed up of water.
 Flapjacks are a good energy source.
 Have sweet and savoury snacks at the ready.

 FOR YOUR BABY